vsouza/awesome-ios/README.md

 - [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease in Swift.
 - [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture.
 - [iOS Snapshot Test Case](https://github.com/uber/ios-snapshot-test-case) — Snapshot test your UIViews and CALayers on iOS and tvOS.
+- [DataFixture](https://github.com/andreadelfante/DataFixture) - Creation of data model easily, with no headache.

 ## UI
 - [Motif](https://github.com/erichoracek/Motif) - A lightweight and customizable JSON stylesheet framework for iOS.